Oxygen Pools Sales FAQ

 How Does Ozone Oxidize Contaminants In Water?

-An Oxygen Pool uses ozone (O3 oxygen) based technology to quickly oxidize contaminants in pool water.
+An Oxygen Pool automatically infuses ozone (O3 oxygen) into the water as it circulates to quickly oxidize contaminants.
 Oxygen is the original oxidizer…..we simply oxidize differently, by using different forms of oxygen, which is non toxic to humans in water and to the environment.
 Here’s how it works:

 Organic contaminants maintain their shape with a cell wall.